Updated October 2021

 - Bar Moustache– Head to one of our go-to places and enjoy all-day favourites in this lovely cafe on the buzzy Utrechtsestraat.

 *Special mention for Oeuf Amsterdam – a new discovery in one of the loveliest parts of The Pijp serving everything ‘eggs’ in a lovely unpretentious setting and De Wasserette – a much larger and ever-popular terrace over in the heart of the Pijp perfect for hanging with the beautiful people on a sunny morning.
-These and the names on our breakfast list are so much better than the endless queues at the groaningly touristy Bakers and Roasters of Avocado Show.
+These and the names on our breakfast list are so much better than the endless queues at the groaningly touristy Bakers and Roasters or The Avocado Show.

 Vegan/Vegetarian option: Mr Stacks – what could be more Dutch than pancakes for brunch, and if you’re of the vegan persuasion there are none better (or more instagrammable) than Mr Stacks.

 Best for lunch